 Changes to the normal minimum pension age

-The age that you can start taking your pension is changing from 55 to 57 from 6th April 2028.
+The age that you can start taking your personal or workplace pension is changing from 55 to 57 from 6th April 2028.
 Find out more about the change here.

 When can I start taking money from my pension?